About

 I joined DuPont Industrial Biosciences (then Danisco / Genencor) in 2008 to learn the discipline of new- market development as DuPont practised it.
 Over four years I led a small international team mapping new applications for microbial enzymes and fermentation across Europe, North America, and China — opening commercial programmes in health ingredients, feed, food processing, and bio-chemicals that totalled around USD 100 million in pipeline value.

 From 2016 to 2024 I held two operator roles in parallel with the advisory work.
-At Inbiose I served as Chief Commercial Officer (2016–2020) and returned as Interim CEO in 2024.
-The CCO mandate was to broaden the company from a single human milk oligosaccharide ingredient to a diversified glycan platform; the team grew from fifteen to roughly fifty, and strategic licensing and co-development agreements with three of the global ingredient majors unlocked roughly €18 million in equity and partner revenue.
+At Inbiose I served as Chief Commercial Officer (2016–2020) and returned to lead the company in 2024.
+The CCO mandate was to grow Inbiose from a single human milk oligosaccharide (HMO) into an unusually broad portfolio of HMOs and other glycans — one shaped by what consumers and the market actually needed, rather than by what the science made easy.
+The team grew from fifteen to roughly fifty, and the licensing and co-development agreements I led with global ingredient and FMCG majors became a major source of partner funding — and helped attract over €15 million in growth equity.

 At S-Biomedic (2020–2023) I served as Chief Commercial Officer, then Chief Operating Officer through the company's acquisition by Beiersdorf — converting an academic proof-of-concept into a market-ready live-bacteria platform, launching a direct-to- consumer brand for traction validation, and leading the post-deal integration.